Table Of Contents

 - This type of pain can also be present if a patient is suffering from urinary tract infection, has gallbladder problems or a stomach flu.

-- Pain around belly button can also be caused by a benign condition such as constipation, food poisoning or a hernia.
+- Pain around the belly button can also be caused by a benign condition such as constipation, food poisoning or a hernia.

 - Anyone taking medication can experience belly button pain due to its side effects.
 Also, this pain will often be present in those who undergone abdominal surgery.